 Message to self

 Last week I had an early evening coaching session with a client.
 I thought she had come from the gym.
 In fact she had come from the office.
 She was struggling to assert herself in her business environment and her late nights in the office and early morning starts had morphed into one sleep deprived 80 hour week blur.
 Her personal life had all but vanished.
 She had also stopped wearing make-up and it seemed that she had possibly lost her hair brush.
 Her garments of choice were more appropriate for a rock festival than the offices of a multi-national.
 She claimed that everyone in her company adopts this casual approach and she is not one bit out-of-place.
-Not unsurprisingly there seems to be morale and motivation issues in that organisation as it fights a deepening recession.
+Not unsurprisingly there seems to be morale and motivation issues in that organisation as it fights uncertain economic times.

 But effectively she has no life outside this 15/24 work day and as her job is a daily assault course, that is how she dresses.
 At some level that is how she perceives her daily routine and her role in it.

 Her goal was to revert to re-creating a lost professional identity, one that she could separate from her personal life, so that in some small way she has one.
 By simply getting up in the morning and putting on her professional face and uniform and taking it off every night and putting it in the laundry basket when she gets home, she has created a critical psychological and physical distinction and barrier.
+This was not about power suit dressing and slapping on layers of make-up.
+Just looking put together.

 A business dress code is one way of doing that.